Specializations

 - Familiarize yourself with Workday’s Academic Progress Report (resources).

 - Review the faculty-wide requirements for Arts or the faculty-wide requirements for Science, and the year-level/class standing promotion requirements for Arts and Science.
 These requirements are extremely important.
+Please note:

 - All COGS courses are Science credits.